Income

 • Income received when one spouse is living apart from the other spouse, as well as income received after dissolution.

-• Funds awarded a married person from his/her spouse in a civil action for personal injuries are considered that spouse's separate income during the month of receipt, and separate property if retained past the month of receipt.
+• Funds awarded to a married person from their spouse in a civil action for personal injuries are considered that spouse's separate income during the month of receipt, and separate property if retained past the month of receipt.
 If these funds are paid as a nonrecurring lump-sum payment, the funds must be treated as property.
 Refer to Lump Sum Income

 Community Income